Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyros.rst

     ``mutable=True``.

 .. note::
-    PyROS also supports uncertain parameters implemented as :class:`~pyomo.core.base.var.Var` objects declared on the
+    PyROS also allows uncertain parameters to be implemented as :class:`~pyomo.core.base.var.Var` objects declared on the
     deterministic model.
-    This may be convenient for users transitioning to PyROS from uncertainty quantification workflows.
+    This may be convenient for users transitioning to PyROS from parameter estimation and/or uncertainty quantification workflows,
-    All :class:`~pyomo.core.base.var.Var` objects representing
+    in which the uncertain parameters are
+    often represented by :class:`~pyomo.core.base.var.Var` objects.
+    Prior to invoking PyROS,
-    uncertain parameters should be fixed.
+    all such :class:`~pyomo.core.base.var.Var` objects should be fixed.

 PyROS will seek to identify solutions that remain feasible for any